-If you have been implicated or charged with a vehicle burglary, you are at risk of a lasting criminal record.
+If you have been implicated or charged with vehicle burglary, you are at risk of a lasting criminal record.
 From procedural to evidentiary knowledge, a practiced lawyer brings invaluable aid to your defense.

-Schedule your free consultation with Law Offices of Richard C. McConathy by reaching us today.
+Schedule your free consultation with the Law Offices of Richard C. McConathy by reaching us today.
 We will begin immediately reviewing your property crime charges.

 Penalties for Burglary of a Vehicle in Texas